relaxedGP/regp_paper_experiments/README.md

 ```
 PYTHONPATH=utils SMC_METHOD=subset problem=goldsteinprice ALGO=UCB10 STRATEGY=Concentration python3 -u run/bench.py
 ```
-and simiarly for the other keywords from the file `optim_cases.txt`.
+and similarly for the other keywords from the file `optim_cases.txt`.
 Other quantile levels can be used, as `UCB1`, for the UCB algorithm with a 1\% quantile.

 The script for launching slurm is `run_allmethods.sh`.
 E.g.,